Updated on May 1, 2023

-You did not have effective consent from the other person to do so.
+You did not have effective consent from the property owner.

-When you were given notice that your entry was forbidden, you failed to depart.
+You failed to depart when you were given notice that your entry was forbidden.

-Often trespass charges hinge on whether the alleged trespasser had noticed that his or her entry was forbidden, and the law requires that such notice be either written or oral and that it be made by either the property owner or manager or by someone with apparent authority to act for the owner.
-Notice is also considered adequate when any of the following apply:
+Trespass charges often hinge on whether the alleged trespasser was given notice that his or her entry was forbidden.
+The law requires that such notice be either written or oral and that it be made by the property owner, manager, or someone with apparent authority to act for the owner.
+Notice is also considered adequate when any of the following circumstances apply:

 The property is surrounded by fencing or is otherwise enclosed in a manner that is obviously designed to keep intruders out or to keep livestock in.

-There is a sign or signs either on or at the entrance to the structure that entrants are reasonably likely to see, and that forbids entrance.
+There is a sign or signs forbidding entrance posted either on or at the entrance to the structure that entrants are reasonably likely to see.

 Specific conditions are met, such as the use of highly identifiable purple paint marks on trees or posts on the property.